-

 More information:

 Every country or territory decides who can enter or leave through its borders.
-For specific information about the evidence you'll need to enter a foreign destination, including COVID-19 vaccinations and tests, check with the nearest embassy, consulate or immigration department of the destination you're entering.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-Foreign nationals may apply for short-term (up to 60 days) diplomatic, official, or business visas on the condition they meet health-related entry requirements.
+Foreign nationals may apply for short-term (up to 90 days) diplomatic, official, or business visas on the condition they meet health-related entry requirements.

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.

-Monitor the Australian Embassy website and social media for major updates, and follow the advice of local authorities.
+Monitor the Australian Embassy website and social media for major updates and follow the advice of local authorities.

 You must show proof of a return airfare or onward travel to enter Mongolia.